-CBSE Class 9 Science Structure of Atom MCQs Set A
+CBSE Class 9 Science Structure of the Atom MCQs Set A

-Refer to CBSE Class 9 Science Structure of Atom MCQs Set A provided below available for download in Pdf.
-The MCQ Questions for Class 9 Science with answers are aligned as per the latest syllabus and exam pattern suggested by CBSE, NCERT and KVS.
-Chapter 4 Structure of Atom Class 9 MCQ are an important part of exams for Class 9 Science and if practiced properly can help you to improve your understanding and get higher marks.
+Practice CBSE Class 9 Science Structure of the Atom MCQs Set A provided below.
+The MCQ Questions for Class 9 Chapter 4 Structure of the Atom Science with answers and follow the latest CBSE/ NCERT and KVS patterns.
 Refer to more Chapter-wise MCQs for CBSE Class 9 Science and also download more latest study material for all subjects

 Question: The electronic configuration of the element with atomic number 19 is